 Traditionally, the Foundation has provided funding through invitation-only.
-However, beginning March 2024, it will host its first open-call grant application process.
+However, in 2024 TWH began hosting an open-call grant application process.
 All eligible organizations are encouraged to apply.
+More information on the grants timeline can be found on the website at TheWashingtonHome.org/Apply.